Fenu24/mercury/README.md

             selection
          - in case you want to specify the stepsize, write the stepsize in years
          - if you want to enable the output for the spin-axis dynamics
-         - the stepsize the the output
+         - the stepsize for the output

    3. **yarkovsky.in**: this file contains physical and thermal parameters of the asteroids.